12. Tree and List Widgets¶

 in many ways, including:

-- Automatically updates when data added, removed or edited
+- Automatic updates when data is added, removed or edited

 - Drag and drop support

-- Support embedding widgets such as check boxes, progress bars, etc.
+- Embedding widgets such as check boxes, progress bars, etc.

 - Reorderable and resizable columns